 Is all SEO Equal?
 What you should know about Black Hat, Grey Hat, White Hat SEO.

-In today’s digital age, getting page can literally make or break a business.
-This is precisely why everyone is slugging it out to get the top spot in the search engine results page (SERP) of Google, Bing and other search engines in the internet.
+In today’s digital age, getting a page can literally make or break a business.
+This is precisely why everyone is slugging it out to get the top spot in the search engine results page (SERP) of Google, Bing, and other search engines on the internet.
 As such, search engine optimisation (SEO) has become a hot topic in the quest to rise above the rest.

 SEO is a general term that refers to conscious efforts to get a page/ website noticed in search.
 To the point where a search engine’s algorithm will recognise the website and rank it higher against other sites.
 While that’s the simple explanation, there are many ways to achieve a higher rank.
 The only question is, which combination should be used?
 Are there any repercussions